 Success in the 1940s and 1950s

-In 1948, Turkey reached the quarter-finals of the football tournament at the Olympic Games in the United Kingdom.
+In 1948, Turkey reached the quarter-finals of the soccer tournament at the London Olympics.

 They qualified for the 1950 FIFA World Cup tournament, but were forced to withdraw due to financial constraints.

-Israel qualified ahead of Turkey, Indonesia and Sudan after all three refused to participate in qualifying.
-Turkey protested against having been placed in the African/Asian zone rather than the European Zone, hence their withdrawal.
+In 1958, Israel qualified for the tournament in Sweden ahead of Turkey, Indonesia and Sudan after all three refused to participate in qualifying.
+Turkey protested after having been placed in the African/Asian zone rather than the European Zone, hence their withdrawal.

 In the 1960s, despite the establishment of a national league and success for Turkish clubs, the national team struggled.
 They went on to narrowly miss out on qualification for Euro 1972 and 1976.
 In the 1980s, they suffered their heaviest defeats of all time, losing 8-0 on two occasions to England and once to Poland.